Posted on May 23, 2018 by Indiana's Cool North

 Where one trail ends, another begins.
 At the end of the Pumkinvine Trail in Goshen, bikers can travel through the heart of Goshen to the south side of Elkhart along Mapleheart Trail.
-The trail is nearly 5 miles long and cuts through beautiful Oxbow Park.
+The trail is nearly 5 miles long and goes past beautiful Ox Bow Park.
 It’s a fantastic opportunity to enjoy the area’s abundant plant life and wildlife habitats.
 Take a break from pedaling and enjoy a game of horseshoes or disk golf, take a shot at the archery range, or let the kids burn off a little more energy at the playground.
 If you’re in the area during autumn, it’s the perfect way to take in some vibrant fall foliage.

 Where: Hobart and Chesterton

 Length: 10.4 Miles